 2. You can skip the final turn by using a mushroom or drift boost to vault over the inclined safety railing.

-The last part of the Water Park is when things begin to get tricky, as you encounter sharp right to left turns.
-With a boost, you can skip the first half of the turn by going through the Aqua Cups carousel.
-If you can drift for some of this final part, you’ll be able to grab one last boost before you cross the finish line.
+The final stretch of the Water Park is where you’ll start to face some sticky situations.
+You’ll find yourself facing sharp right to immediate sharp left turns.
+If you use a boost, though, you can skip over the first part of the turn and navigate through the Aqua Cups carousel.
+If you manage to drift for some of this last part, you can take advantage of one final boost to push you across the finish line.

 Near the finish line, you will encounter a wooden bridge.
 Instead of sticking to the track, we recommend driving on the grass platform.
 You’re so close to the end of the race, so be sure to use a stunt boost while you’re on the ramp.
 It’ll help you reach the finish line that much quicker.

 Once you’ve made it past the first icy turn, try to use a mushroom.
 If you do, you can bypass a waterfall and skip over the next several turns.

 You can skip over the last two turns on this track if you utilize either a mushroom or a star.
 This action is referred to as an “ultra-mini turbo drift boost.”
 By using literally any power-up, you’ll be able to race to the ramp on the right side of the track that much faster.